garrandall/popular-music-data/tracks/your-love-the-outfield.md

 I don't wanna lose (Use your tonight) Your love
 (Lose your tonight) Your love, your love
 (Use your tonight) Your love
-(I don't lose your love tonight) Ahhh
+(I don't lose your love tonight) Ah
 (Use your tonight) Your love